tikv/migration/br/tests/README.md

 Run `make br_integration_test` to execute the integration tests.
 This command will

 1. Build `br`
-2. Check that all 9 required executables and `br` executable exist
+2. Check that all required executables and `br` executable exist
 3. Execute `tests/run.sh`
-4. To start cluster with tiflash, please run `TIFLASH=1 tests/run.sh`

 If the first two steps are done before, you could also run `tests/run.sh` directly.
 This script will